 Despite the fact that the Nile was not the main source of hydration, it was the main reason for the land fertile nature and the variety of ancient Egyptian food due to its annual flooding, this allowed the plantation of various crops of fruits and vegetables.
 The most common vegetables were green onions and garlic which were used for medical purposes plus leek, cucumber, lentils, lettuce, celery, beans, peas, lentils, radish, and turnip plus the papyrus which was used to create paper, was eaten raw, boiled, and even roasted.
 The most common fruit was Dates but they also consumed fruits like fig, grapes, melons, apple, and pomegranate.

 In ancient Egypt, fish was the main source of the protein, they were often dried or salted to preserve them for a long period of time.
 There was also other sources of protein like chickens that were available for everyone, plus there were goose, duck, lamb, pigeon, and quail.
 The beef was expensive, available once or twice for the royalty.
-Everything in Egypt feels like heaven, so don't miss the chance to explore the beauty and wonder of this holy country by a magical Nile River cruise to the great cities of Cairo, Luxor, and Aswan.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.